Ian-Ennis/Ian-Ennis/README.md

 <img width="500" alt="system_select" src="https://user-images.githubusercontent.com/89211252/157541679-9f4ea1fc-2e35-4683-8075-13d95a645eb4.png"><img width="500" alt="shipyard" src="https://user-images.githubusercontent.com/89211252/157541722-b64364ac-b277-4ba5-a8c2-510ea3752d1a.png">

-(^I do know how to CSS frameworks, but decided it would be more fun to forego them and design things myself on this one :smiley:^)
+(^I am fully capable of using a CSS framework, but decided it would be more fun to forego them and design things myself on this one :smiley:^)

 ➢ [Leg-Up Activity Tracker](https://github.com/Ian-Ennis/activity_tracker) | A tool to provide fans of physical activity with the ability to record activity sessions for meditation, yoga, and cardio, with more activities on the way!